Annual Tariff/Copyright Forms

 Summary Chart for CMRRA, SOCAN and Re:Sound Tariffs Only

-Tariff Form (Make Copy or Download) Due Date Calculation Period for gross operating costs (calendar year Jan 1 to Dec 31)
+Tariff Form (Make Copy or Download) Due Date Calculation Period (calendar year Jan 1 to Dec 31)

 Registration